NEW HORIZONS Alternative learning environment

 Targeted Instruction for GED Preparation

-This program is for students who will not be able to graduate on a timely basis due to extreme lack of credits.
-Any student referred to the GED preparation program must read on at least a 6th grade level.
+This program is for students who will not be able to graduate on a timely basis due to an extreme lack of credits.
+Any student referred to the GED preparation program must-read on at least a 6th-grade level.
 Instruction will be provided using online services and highly qualified classroom teachers.
-The goal of the program is to assist students in attaining 11th grade levels in all areas of the TABE test.
+The goal of the program is to assist students in attaining 11th-grade levels in all areas of the TABE test.
 In addition to demonstrating mastery of TABE skills, students will need to attend a minimum of 166 days of programming or reach the age of 18 in order to be referred to the NPCC GED testing program.
 Students who attend the GED preparation program will not receive academic credit for their coursework, nor will they return to the high school or receive a Lake Hamilton School District diploma.